cloudmaniac/packer-templates/README.md

 Step 4 - Build the template(s).

-* Either manually by using the `packer` CLI: `packer build -var-file=../clouds/var-infra-z57.json ubuntu-18.04.json`
+* Either manually by using the `packer` CLI: `packer build -var-file=../clouds/var-infra-z67.json ubuntu-20.04.json`
-* Or by using a quick script, e.g.: `./ubuntu/build-ubuntu-18.04.sh`
+* Or by using a quick script, e.g.: `./ubuntu/build-ubuntu-20.04.sh`

 ## Todo

-* Add support for additional OS (PhotonOS, Debian, CentOS, Windows)
+* Add support for additional OS (Debian, CentOS, Windows)
 * Zero the disk before export
 * Use the Content Library to store the ISOs
 * Export the result in the Content Library